 – the delivery of water for agricultural purposes

 – the protection of surface and ground water quality

 – reintroduction of certain wildlife species

-– T’ur Shur Bien special trust area co-management activities
+– co-management of the T’ur Shur Bien special trust area

 – GIS mapping